Teshkan Rural District

-Teshkan Rural District (دهستان تشكن) is in the Central District (Note: Formerly Chegeni District, and previously Dowreh-ye Chegeni District) of Chegeni County, (Note: Formerly Dowreh County) Lorestan province, Iran.
+Teshkan Rural District (دهستان تشكن) is in the Central District (Note: Formerly Chegeni District) of Chegeni County, (Note: Formerly Dowreh County) Lorestan province, Iran.
 Its capital is the village of Chah-e Zu ol Faqar.

 Demographics

 Population

-At the time of the 2006 National Census, the rural district's population (as a part of Chegeni District (Note: Formerly Dowreh-ye Chegeni District and renamed the Central District of Chegeni County) in Khorramabad County) was 10,303 in 2,154 households.
+At the time of the 2006 National Census, the rural district's population (as a part of the former Dowreh-ye Chegeni District in Khorramabad County) was 10,303 in 2,154 households.
 There were 5,231 inhabitants in 1,298 households at the following census of 2011, by which time the district had been separated from the county in the establishment of Dowreh County.
-(Note: Renamed Chegeni County) The 2016 census measured the population of the rural district as 5,004 in 1,384 households.
+(Note: Renamed Chegeni County) The rural district was transferred to the new Chegeni District.
+(Note: Renamed the Central District) The 2016 census measured the population of the rural district as 5,004 in 1,384 households.
 The most populous of its 27 villages was Chah-e Zu ol Faqar, with 492 people.